-3 The definitions are set out in Article 2(84-87) of Commission Regulation (EU) No 651/2014.
+$^{6}$ The definitions are set out in Article 2(84-87) of Commission Regulation (EU) No 651/2014.
 The link is available on the call's website.

-4 See Article 8 of Commission Regulation (EU) No 651/2014.
+&lt;sup>7 See Article 8 of Commission Regulation (EU) No 651/2014.

-10 percentage points respectively, as set out in Article 25 of Commission Regulation (EU) No 651/2014.
+The maximum aid intensity that a company can receive for research and development projects also depends on the size of the company.
+If the applicant is a small or medium-sized enterprise, the aid intensity may be increased by 20 or 10 percentage points respectively, as set out in Article 25 of Commission Regulation (EU) No 651/2014.

-Company size is determined in accordance with the rules set out in Annex I to Commission Regulation (EU) No 651/2014, which are also described in the Commission publication User guide to the SME Definition.5
+Company size is determined in accordance with the rules set out in Annex I to Commission Regulation (EU) No 651/2014, which are also described in the Commission publication User guide to the SME Definition.

 When assessing company size, the number of employees, annual turnover and balance sheet total must be taken into account, as well as any links the company may have to other companies.
 To qualify as a small enterprise, a company must have fewer than 50 employees and either an annual turnover or a balance sheet total that does not exceed EUR 10 million per year.
-To qualify as a medium-sized enterprise, a company must have fewer than 250 employees and an annual turnover that does not exceed EUR 50 million or a balance sheet total that does not exceed EUR 43 million (see below).
+To qualify as a medium-sized enterprise, a company must have fewer than 250 employees and an annual turnover that does not exceed EUR 50 million or a balance sheet total that does not exceed EUR 50 million or a balance sheet total that does not exceed EUR 50 million or a balance sheet total that does not exceed EUR 50 million or a balance sheet total that does not exceed EUR 43 million (see below).
 This is set out in Article 2 of Annex I to Commission Regulation (EU) No 651/2014.

 Table 2.
-Definition of company size6
+Definition of company size9

-Size Number of employees Annual turnover or balance sheet total Small enterprise < 50 ≤ €10M Medium-sized enterprise < 250 ≤ €50M resp. ≤ €43M Large enterprise ≥ 250 > €50M resp. > €43M

-^{)} The term employees includes not only wage-earning workers, but also owners who work in the company without being employed and consultants who are dependent on the company.
+Size Number of employees Annual turnover or balance sheet total Small enterprise < 50 ≤ €10M Medium-sized enterprise < 250 ≤ €50M resp. ≤ €43M Large enterprise ≥ 250 > €50M resp. > €43M ) The term employees includes not only wage-earning workers, but also owners who work in the company without being employed and consultants who are dependent on the company.